CSIPlab/SLUG/README.md

 ### Datasets (put under data folder):
 - laion-400M, the training set of CLIP model, from which we sample foget set and retain set.
 First download the parquet files, and then use img2dataset to download the images, use the following [code](https://github.com/rom1504/img2dataset/blob/main/dataset_examples/laion400m.md).
-The image-text pairs are stored in tar files such as `00000.tar`, 00001.tar and so on.
+The image-text pairs are stored in tar files such as `00000.tar`, `00001.tar` and so on.
 - ImageNet 2012.
 We use the imagenet validation set to evaluate CLIP model general performance.
 Official request access [here](https://www.image-net.org/download.php).
 Download and unzip `ILSVRC2012_img_val.tar` under `data/ImageNet/`, and run `bash valprep.sh` to prepare the dataset.
 - CelebA.
 We sample identities in CelebA dataset to forget.
 The dataset is available [here](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
+Request the dataset authors for the name of identities.

 Update `data_root` in `src/clip/a0_eval_celeba.py` to the **absolute path** of where you stored the experimental data.